Location: 2501 Capehart Road, Building 4000, Second Floor

 Telephone: 402-232-2273, ext.
 3433, or 402-294-3469

-About us: Dermatology services are available by primary care manager referral.
-Initial shaving waivers must be referred by the PCM, but waiver renewals are available after contacting the clinic for walk-in availability.
-Some procedures and services provided by the dermatology clinic are considered elective, semi-elective, or cosmetic and are done only on a space-available basis.
+About us: The full spectrum of adult and pediatric dermatology services are available for active duty and dependents by primary care manager referral only.
+Services include but aren’t limited to: skin cancer screening and management; care of atopic dermatitis; psoriasis; acne; rosacea; allergic contact dermatitis; seborrheic dermatitis; cutaneous manifestations of connective tissue disease; vitiligo; warts; fungal and bacterial skin infections; and hidradenitis suppurativa.
+Narrow-Band UVB therapy, Photodynamic Therapy, allergy patch testing are available for select patients.
+Some procedures and services provided by the Dermatology Clinic are considered elective, semi-elective, or cosmetic, and are done only on a space-available basis.
 The need for appointment availability to provide dermatologic care for medically-necessary and medically-indicated treatments and care will take precedence over appointment availability for elective or cosmetic procedures.
 Accordingly, there is no guarantee that elective or cosmetic services will be available at any given time, or that they will continue to be available in the future even if a patient has had access to them in the past.
-All of these types of procedures will be booked only by the dermatology clinic at the discretion of the dermatologist based on availability of time, resources, type of service being requested, TRICARE policy, and other relevant factors.
+All of these types of procedures will be booked only by the Dermatology Clinic at the discretion of the dermatologist based on availability of time, resources, type of service being requested, TRICARE policy, and other relevant factors.

 About us: We are a referral only surgical clinic that specializes in the diagnosis and surgical correction of Ear, Nose and Throat issues.
 When your primary care provider cannot successfully treat you with medication and/or therapy they will refer you to the ENT clinic.
 Patients with possible obstructive sleep apnea need a sleep study before appointment with doctor.
 ENT doctor will only see adult if sleep study shows need for surgical intervention.
 Dependents ages 17 & under may be seen without sleep study.
 Note: Referral is need for initial appointment.